 Design with Boulders

-Terraced retaining walls are efficient for sloppy areas.
+Terraced retaining walls are efficient for sloped areas.
 They create space on slopes that can be used as gardens.
 They also give a beautiful view of Terraces.
 When building a Terrace, it is always important to consider the material to be used in-between the terraces.
 Some of the materials used are decorative rocks and sod.
-Terraced retaining walls can complement any architectural design if well constructed.
-When building a Terrace wall, the soil should be well compacted to increase the stability of the wall.
-They Should be well compacted to increase the stability of the wall.
+Terraced retaining walls can complement any architectural design if well-constructed.
+When building a Terrace wall, the soil should be well compacted and allow for a 12 – 18” of drain aggregate behind the retaining wall to increase the stability of the wall.

 Types of Retaining Walls

-Architects primarily design retaining walls.
-The Retaining Wall designs can be simple or complicated depending on the layout of the property and what function the retaining wall needs to serve.
+Our engineers primarily design retaining walls.
+The Retaining Wall designs can be simple or complicated, depending on the layout of the property and what function the retaining wall needs to serve.
 The most important part of a retaining wall is not only compaction or technique, it is the material it is made up of.
-Retaining walls are functional; they, therefore, should be constructed using durable materials to allow the soil, drain aggregate, reinforcements, and retaining wall block or boulder to become one unit.
+Retaining walls are functional; therefore, they should be constructed using durable materials to allow the soil, drain aggregate, reinforcements, and retaining wall block or boulder to become one unit.